5 Common Myths About Metabolism, and the Truth Behind Them

 Focusing on your protein intake is better than simple carbs for sustained energy throughout your workout.
 Branched-chain amino acids (BCAAs) specifically, can be great fuel for a cardio workout.
 BCAAs can actually delay muscle glycogen depletion, stretching stored glucose out a little longer [2].

-The current recommendation for protein intake is 0.8 g/kg of body weight/day and is estimated to meet the needs of most men and women over age 19.
+The current recommendation for protein intake is 0.8 g/kg of body weight/day.
+It is estimated to meet the needs of most men and women over age 19.
 Unfortunately, this recommendation is not sufficient for those who take part in strenuous exercise regularly.

 Protein/amino acid intake for athletes must offset the oxidation of protein/amino acids that occurs during exercise.
 On top of that, you must have enough material (amino acids) available to build new muscle and repair the normal muscle damage caused by exercise [2].
-When BCAAs are taken right before or during aerobic exercise, studies show the net rate of protein degradation decreases, allowing repair and building of new muscle [2].
+When BCAAs are taken right before or during aerobic exercise, studies show the net rate of protein degradation decreases [2].
+This allows for the repair and building of new muscle [2].

 MYTH #2 – Sleep can boost your metabolism

 Too little sleep is bad for your health.
 Too much sleep is also bad for your health.
-Finding the perfect amount of sleep for your body and achieving it nightly is the best for your health… and it can be really difficult.
-Sleep deprivation can interfere with normal metabolism, and is associated with an increased risk of obesity [3,4], but is the equation as simple as more sleep, faster metabolism?
+Finding the perfect amount of sleep for your body and achieving it nightly is the best for your health.
+But we all know it can be really difficult.
+Sleep deprivation can interfere with normal metabolism.
+Poor sleep is associated with an increased risk of obesity [3,4], but is the equation as simple as more sleep, faster metabolism?
 Probably not.

 Metabolism facts behind the sleep myth

 The science behind this myth is that people who are sleep deprived are more likely to consume too many calories.
 It makes sense that when you are up too late, or up too early, you are conscious of hunger that you wouldn’t be able to act on if you were sleeping.
-Also, eating high-calorie foods is an instinctual way to battle feeling tired, as glucose (sugar) provides cellular energy and wakes us up, if only for a short burst (see myth #1).
+Also, eating high-calorie foods is an instinctual way to battle feeling tired.
+Glucose (sugar) provides cellular energy and wakes us up, if only for a short burst (see myth #1).

 Sleep is also an important factor related to mental health.
 Poor sleep can cause mental health issues, and mental health issues can cause poor sleep [5].
 A chronically low mood, specifically, can cause symptoms of sleepless nights and fatigue/low energy during the day [5].
 While this may not be directly related to your metabolism, it will likely affect when and how much you eat and exercise.